 • Blog

 Moments in Time: Dingle, Ireland

-As many of us celebrated St. Patrick’s Day this week, we find ourselves on the Dingle Peninsula in the southwest part of Ireland.
-The town of Dingle is the largest town on the peninsula located in County Kerry.
+As many of us celebrated St. Patrick’s Day this week, we are on the Dingle Peninsula in southwest Ireland.
+Dingle is the largest town on the peninsula in County Kerry.
 The magnificent road that winds around the peninsula is called Slea Head Drive.
-A little side note, the westernmost part of the peninsula not only brings a spectacularly beautiful view of the rough surf of the Atlantic.
-But the islands off to the west are the closest part of mainland Ireland that you can get to the United States.
-Nestled in the rock just off the road sits a statue of the…
+A little side note: The westernmost part of the peninsula not only brings a spectacularly beautiful view of the rough surf of the Atlantic, but the islands off to the west are the closest part of mainland Ireland that you can get to the United States.
+A statue of the Cross is nestled in the rock just off the road.
+The scene from the crucifixion sits facing…

+• Blog